-We check out the new Six Sense Fiji, Malolo Island that’s reimagining the island getaway experience with design, sustainability… and bacteria.
+We check out Six Senses Fiji, a luxury Malolo Island resort that’s reimagining the island getaway experience with design, sustainability… and bacteria.

 Try as I might, I can’t avert my eyes from the thick, viscous skin floating at the top of a large glass jar right next to me.

 It looks like it could almost have a pulse it is so vital and alive.